EddeCCC/prometheus-test/README.md

 ---
 ## Thanos Scenario (wip)

-This scenario uses Mimir as long-term storage and collects data via Blackbox-Exporter
+This scenario uses Thanos as long-term storage and collects data via Blackbox-Exporter